Prince Harry and Meghan Markle in first joint royal visit

 Just before the couple entered the Nottingham Contemporary gallery for the fair, Harry recognized local royal superfan, 81-year-old Irene Hardman, who has met the Prince several times on previous visits to the city.

-The pair laughed for several moments before Hardman handed Harry a gift bag containing fridge magnets and others goodies, according to Britain's Press Association.
+The pair laughed for several moments before Hardman handed Harry a gift bag containing fridge magnets and other goodies, according to Britain's Press Association.

 Hardman described the meeting to PA as "very emotional" shortly afterwards.
 "I cried -- she's wonderful, and it's fantastic.
 They're so genuine."